Eileen Chang: Childhood and youth

 At the age of 18, Chang contracted dysentery.
 Instead of seeking medical treatment, her father beat her and forced her to stay in her bedroom for six months.
-Chang eventually ran away to live with her mother and they stayed with her mother for nearly two years, until she went to university.
+Chang eventually ran away to live with her mother and then stayed with her mother for nearly two years, until she went to university.

 Education

 Chang started school at age 4.
 Chang had obtained excellent English skills besides her native Chinese.
 In 1937, she graduated from an all-female Christian boarding high school, St. Mary's Hall, Shanghai, even though her family was not religious.

 At an early age, under her mother's influence, Chang began painting, playing piano, and learning English.